 Organized Retail (Offline + Online) – Challenging the ‘Status Quo’

-The high degree of supply fragmentation has led to the creation & sustenance of general trade in India, accounting for ~80% of India retail.
+The high degree of supply fragmentation has led to the creation & sustenance of general trade in India, accounting for ~80% of India’s retail.
 This is contrary to the highly branded markets like the US, where ~80% of the supply is large brands, and organized retail caters to ~80% of consumption.

 Shifting Power Dynamics in Favour of Organized Channel Partners

-The projected rise of organized retail, is expected to enable the segment to become larger than pan-India brands.
+The projected rise of organized retail is expected to enable the segment to become larger than pan-India brands.
 This will lead to increased dependency of pan-India brands on organized retailers, and dilution of distribution as a long-standing moat for pan-India brands.

 On the other hand, organized retailers are expected to increasingly target the fragmented portion of supply through:

-- Innovative supply creation by (unbranded supply aggregation, backward integration, private labels etc.), supported by the rise of brands focused on organized formats (D2C)
+- Innovative supply creation by (unbranded supply aggregation, backward integration, private labels, etc.), supported by the rise of brands focused on organized formats (D2C)

 - Agility in adapting to shifting consumer preferences